 When researching international climate change law, it may be helpful to begin by using a secondary source.
-The following books, available at the Arthur W. Diamond Law Library, provide a good overview of the field of international climate change law.
+The following books, available at the Columbia Law School Library, provide a good overview of the field of international climate change law.
 Keep in mind that this is an ever-evolving area of the law, so consider the publication date of the book when evaluating the currency of the information it contains.

 The Library of Congress has created specific “subject headings” that can help you efficiently locate materials on particular topics.
 This includes headings related to climate change.